Mathias-SantAnna/lotr-collectibles/README.md

 ### Existing Features

 - Create with **HTML5**, **CSS3** (with Material Design for Bootstrap), **JavaScript**, **Python** (Django Framework), **Stripe**, **AWS** and **Heroku**
-- It consists of 1 product with 5 apps in Django
+- It is composed of 1 Django product with 5 apps.
-- It consists of 1 base html template and 12 main html files.
-(Excluding sub html files and some allauth html files)
+- It is formed of 1 base html template and 12 major html files.
+(With the exception of sub html files and a few allauth html files.)
-- Modal for "Delivery Cost" information
+- Modal for information on "Delivery Cost"
-- Toast for user's action
+- A toast is made for the user's action.
-- All the features planned on [Strategy Plane](https://github.com/Mathias-SantAnna/lotr-collectibles/tree/main/readme/features/strategy-plane.png) and [Scope Plane](https://github.com/Mathias-SantAnna/lotr-collectibles/tree/main/readme/features/scope-plane.png)
+- All of the features that have been planned [Strategy Plane](https://github.com/Mathias-SantAnna/lotr-collectibles/tree/main/readme/features/strategy-plane.png) and [Scope Plane](https://github.com/Mathias-SantAnna/lotr-collectibles/tree/main/readme/features/scope-plane.png)

 ### Features Left To Implement

-- **Displaying number of product images per product:** This would probably be possible to implement by using the same principle as Carousel, however, cannot confirm it for sure and do not have time to work on this, decide to leave it out in this project.
+- **Displaying number of product images per product:** This would most likely be possible to create using the same approach as Carousel, but because I can't be certain and don't have time to work on it, I've decided to leave it out of this project.

 - **Product Rating:** This might be possible to implement, but unfortunately due to a lack of time I decide to leave it out in this project.

-- **Enlarging image when hovering:** Find a few ways of enlarging (zooming) images on hover, however, not sure if these are the same as enlarging images of products that are used in e-commerce websites.
-Currently, no time to look at the details so decide to leave it out in this project
+- **Enlarging image when hovering:** On hover, there are a couple options for enlarging (zooming) photographs, however I'm not sure if they are the same as enlarging product images for e-commerce companies.
+I don't have time to dig into the intricacies right now, therefore I've decided to keep it out of this project.

-- **Refinements options:** This might be implemented by different combinations of filter, however, currently have no skill to achieve this so decide to leave it out in this project
+- **Refinements options:** This could be done using other filter combinations, but I don't have the skills to do it right now, so I'm going to leave it out of this project.

-- **More detailed categories and advertisement:** This is to have more detailed categories (e.g. There are only 11 categories but actual e-commerce website, there should be more categories available = more products) and more detailed advertisement such as having different colours, guidance for size etc. Currently have no time to work on this, decide to leave it out in this project
+- **More detailed categories and advertisement:** This is to have more detailed categories (e.g., there are only 10 categories, but a true e-commerce website should have more categories available = more products) and more detailed advertisements (e.g., different colors, size, features, etc.).
+Because I don't have time to work on it right now, I've decided to leave it out of this project.

-- **Creating an account with social media:** Look at a tutorial and not sure if this can be implemented easily.
-All the testing is done and confirmed all the functions are working, and afraid of breaking something unintentionally by linking social account login, decide to leave this for this project but this is something would like to try with my own project as a challenge
+- **Creating an account with social media:** Looking at a tutorial, I'm not sure if this can be done quickly.
+All of the testing has been completed, and all of the functions have been confirmed to work; however, due to the risk of breaking something unintentionally by linking social account login, I have decided to leave this for this project; however, this is something I would like to try in the future as a challenge with my own project.

-- **Payment in different currencies:** This might be possible with Stripe rather than Django, but not sure how to achieve this.
-As this is not an important feature with the current project and do not have time to look at it, decide to leave it out in this project
+- **Payment in different currencies:** This might be feasible with Stripe instead of Django, but I'm not sure how.
+Because this isn't a critical feature in the current project and I don't have time to investigate it, I've decided to leave it out.

 <div align="right"><a href="#top">🔝</a></div>